Puppy Vomiting Got You Worried?

 All the information on this page should help you to decide whether or not your puppy's vomiting is an emergency, but it's not always easy to be sure.

-If you're in any doubt, it's always much better to be safe than sorry - and I'd recommend getting your pup seen by a vet right away if you're at all concerned.
+If you're in any doubt it's always better to be safe than sorry - and I'd recommend getting your pup seen by a vet right away if you're at all concerned.

-You'll find all the information and advice you need to make sure your puppy gets whatever help he needs.
+You'll find all the information and advice you need to make sure your puppy gets the help he needs.